GUIDELINES FOR COMBINED/ACCELERATED BACHELORS TO MASTERS PROGRAMS

 The following guidelines set the minimal expectations for combined/accelerated students and programs.
 Academic departments may set more stringent standards.

-- Students must complete at least 60 credits, of which at least 30 credits must be earned at NDSU prior to conditional admission to the College of Graduate and Interdisciplinary Studies.
+- Students must complete at least 60 credits prior to conditional admission to the College of Graduate and Interdisciplinary Studies.

-- Students must have a cumulative GPA of 3.5 at NDSU to be eligible for conditional graduate admission to a combined/accelerated program.
+- Students must have a cumulative GPA of 3.5 to be eligible for conditional graduate admission to a combined/accelerated program.

 - All admissions to the Graduate College will be conditional.
-The minimum condition is completion of the bachelor’s degree prior to full standing in master’s program.
+The minimum condition is completion of the bachelor's degree prior to full standing in master's program, and maintaining a 3.0 cumulative GPA in their graduate classes.
 Other conditions related to academic performance may be added.

 - No undergraduate course may be counted toward a master’s degree.

-- Students entering the master’s degree with a bachelor’s degree in hand may not use courses earned as part of the bachelors program for master’s requirements.
+- Students entering the master’s degree with a bachelor’s degree in hand may not use courses earned as part of the bachelor's program for master’s requirements, even if those courses were graduate level courses.

 - Students must meet all of the requirements that would ordinarily be expected of those enrolled in the master’s program.